 Model 4.
 Both Process and Outcomes have not been weighted.
 They are just there.
 Connection is assumed.
 In summary you have a pretty casual view of things and a very loose approach to life.
 Congratulations, you have qualified for a long holiday.
 Goodbye.

 The simplicity of the above combinations is powerful.
 Most people ‘want everything’: a good process, a good outcome.
 These people assume that the word ‘good’ miraculously links both.
 But it doesn’t.
 It is very difficult (I repeat, very) to craft the perfect connection between both.

 Saint Randomness also intervenes here.
-May good outcomes seem to come sometimes form pretty lazy processes.
+Many good outcomes seem to come sometimes from pretty lazy processes.
 Also, pristine processes may deliver great garbage.

-The leader’s role assumes a pre-exiting human condition.
+The leader’s role assumes a pre-existing human condition.
 It’s called a functioning brain preferably attached to a heart.
 Use your pre-existing human condition fully.
 Don’t kid yourself.
 Chose.